 - Enters rehab as part of a criminal conviction, but only goes through the motions

-- Uses manipulation to convince friends and family of his desire for help, then fails to follow through
+- Uses manipulation to convince friends and family of their desire to get help, then fails to follow through

 How Does an Intervention Help?

-An intervention is designed to help those struggling with addiction see the negative impact it has made in their own lives, as well as in the lives of those who love and care for them.
-But it is more than that.
-Creating an intervention setting can communicate the love, concern and strength of the community surrounding them in this time of trouble.
+An intervention is designed to help those struggling with addiction see the negative impact it has made on their lives, as well on the lives of those who love and care for them, but it is more than that.
+Creating a healthy intervention setting can communicate the love, concern and strength of the community surrounding them in this time of need.
 It can also help them recognize that they are not living up to their full potential.